urbit/developers.urbit.org/content/guides/core/hoon-school/F-cores.md

 _Recursion_ refers to a return to the same logical point in a program again and again.
 It's a common pattern for solving certain problems in most programming languages, and Hoon is no exception.

-In the following code, the `|-` barhep trap serves as the point of recursion, and the return to that point (with changes) is indicated by the `%=` cenhep.
+In the following code, the `|-` barhep trap serves as the point of recursion, and the return to that point (with changes) is indicated by the `%=` centis.
 All this code does is count to the given number, then return that number.

 ```hoon {% copy=true %}
 |=  n=@ud